 All in all, Google Plus seems to be going in the right direction, as we can already see from the testimonial of one of the customers testing the new features:

 “Google+ has helped us connect ideas and employees across our company.
 T

 he upcoming features that we are testing make it even easier to get information to those in other regions and functions and to engage in conversation at all levels no matter the size of our company.

 We look forward to seeing these roll out.”

 Donna Chornawka, ATB Financial

 In the online world, transparency, privacy, and security are becoming more and more important for users and businesses alike.
 Google learned this lesson the hard way, as two security breaches definitely don’t show the company in a good light.
 They will need to increase transparency and work hard on gaining the world’s trust again.

 On the other hand, you know what they say, always try to find something positive in a negative situation.
 Which is exactly what Google did.
 No matter how disappointing finding the bugs within the Google+ solution was.
 In the end, Google humbly admitted their fault, fixed the situation and started focusing on the potential of Google Plus for enterprises in the future instead.

-By the way, if you have an interesting project or an idea in mind and you need to transform it into a rock-solid digital solution, contact us.
+By the way, if you have an interesting project or an idea in mind and you need to transform it into a rock-solid digital solution, start chatting with us today.
 We are always here for you and ready to help with all things digital.

-Also, don’t forget to visit our blog.
-Every two weeks, on Friday, we post a new and exciting article filled with facts and interesting information.
+Also, don’t forget to check out our insights where we post a new and exciting article filled with facts and interesting information.
 Don’t miss out!